Azure/batch-shipyard/docs/01-batch-shipyard-installation.md

 file via the command `pip install --user -r requirements.txt` (or via `pip3` for python3).
 If `pip` is not installed on your system, please continue reading below.

-Please note that while Batch Shipyard runs from Windows, it is not the primary test environment.
-Additionally, some functionality is not supported in Windows.
-For the best experience, please run Batch Shipyard from Linux.

 Batch Shipyard has some Python dependencies which require a valid compiler, ssl, ffi, and python development libraries to be installed due to the